 Earth-Friendly Landscaping

 Whether you are starting from a grass lawn or have existing natural areas on your property, the Conservation@Home program can help you make your yard more attractive to wildlife and retain precious rainwater.
-Steps you can take include planting native plants that support butterflies and other pollinators, installing a rain garden or rain barrel or composter, and removing plants introduced from Europe and Asia.
-Not only will you be contributing to a healthier environment, you can spend valuable outdoor time as a family, and you’ll get to enjoy nature’s ever-changing cast of characters right outside your window.
+Steps you can take include planting native plants that support butterflies and other pollinators, installing a rain garden, rain barrel, and/or composter, and removing plants introduced from Europe and Asia.
+Not only will you be contributing to a healthier environment, but you’ll also get to enjoy a functioning yard with fewer problems and less effort while observing nature’s ever-changing cast of characters right outside your window.

 Why Native plants